mesosphere/mindthegap/README.md

 See the [example helm-charts.yaml](helm-example.yaml) for the structure of the Helm charts config file.

-The output file will be a tarball that can be served over HTTP, the Helm charts can be pushed to Chartmuseum or to an OCI registry, or it can be untarred and the charts used locally via Helm.
+The output file will be a tarball that can be seeded into a registry, or that can be untarred and used as the storage directory for a Docker registry served via `registry:2`.

 #### Serving a Helm chart bundle